K2Joom/docs-matukio/booking_fields.md

 ### Show in Overview

-If you want you can show this field as a column in the booking overviews.
+If you want you can show this field as a column in the booking overviews to faster access it details.
+This can be a very handy feature!